15 Top-Rated Hiking Trails near Columbus, OH

 8. Clifton Gorge State Nature Preserve

 There is a trailhead and parking lot in the town of Clifton, or you can start your hike in Yellow Springs in John Bryan State Park, which runs into the Clifton Gorge State Nature Preserve.
+It's home to some of the best hiking in Ohio and some of the best outdoor adventures in the state.
 You can stop for a rest or for lunch at the historic Clifton Mill near the Clifton trailhead.

 Address: 2381 State Route 343, Yellow Springs, Ohio